 You can also use the Informal Impact reviews template to reference in promotion conversations, as a document you can share with any new managers or skip-level managers, you may have, sharing feedback with peers who can help you track your progress over time, or simply to keep in your own files for reference.

-Log into Lattice using your Sourcegraph Google authenticator.
-You will be prompted to write different types of reviews through qualitative and quantitative questions on your dashboard.
+Log into Lattice using your Sourcegraph Okta authenticator.
+You will be prompted to write different types of reviews on your home page dashboard.
+If you have any issues and cannot see reviews that you have been assigned to, please Slack #impact-reviews with a screenshot of your homepage dashboard for help.

 We encourage all reviewers to use the SBI framework for giving feedback while filling out their reviews.
 SBI is a framework developed by the Center For Creative Leadership and is used all around the world.
 It works because it forces people to speak about feedback in a specific, actionable way.
 By using SBI, you can counteract some of the stress-inducing responses activated by the limbic system or your threat zone.
 Feedback helps us continuously grow and it’s important to live that value by being specific and actionable in your feedback.
 The more specific you are in your responses, the more likely the feedback will be received and land in a helpful way for your teammate.
 Clear is kind!